Sdantevie/thefront/README.md

 ### App

-This is the Parent Component for the whole App. it uses the Switch and Route Packages from React-Router v4 to enable routing to its Child Components which Include
+This is the Parent Component for the whole App. it uses the Switch and Route Packages from React-Router v4 to enable routing to its Child Components which Include...

 ### Home